 With Passover this week and the celebration of my Savior’s resurrection in a few days, I’ve been pondering just what His resurrection means to me.
-I thought you might appreciate reading what I wrote awhile back in my book, Why Am I So Tired?
-(And What to Do About It).
+I thought you might appreciate reading what I wrote awhile back in my book, Too Tired).

 Once there was a chronic-fatigue patient who was a Mennonite mother with two mentally challenged children.
 Since this couple did not have the funds to hire full-time outside help, the mother of these children was required to care for them even when the only thing she felt like doing was sleeping.
 This was an example of a stress that cannot be easily set aside…

 Like the Mennonite mother whose life is filled with stress she can’t avoid, you might not be able to do anything about some of the things that cause you fatigue.
 You might have to learn how to cope and live with fatigue, rather than completely eliminate it from your life.

 It has helped me to think about my purpose for living, so that I can think long-term.
 If I only think about today or this week, I can get discouraged.
 However, if I realize that my life can still be productive and useful, even if I don’t have the energy others have, my outlook is a lot brighter.

 The Bible says that, even with my best efforts at diet and stress management, I will still die someday.
 The causes of death are both genetic and environmental.
 We each receive our genetic predisposition to death from our parents, who received it from their parents, all the way back to Adam (Genesis 3, Romans 5:14, 1 Corinthians 15:22).